 Health Canada keeps a log of all reported vaccine side effects.
-At least half of people will have mild reactions such as soreness at the injection site and fatigue or malaise especially after the second injection.
+At least half of the people will have mild reactions such as soreness at the injection site and fatigue or malaise, especially after the second injection.
 Few of these people will report these expected reactions to Health Canada.
-Most severe reactions requiring medical care will be reported so the data on serious reactions is likely accurate. https://health-infobase.canada.ca/covid-19/vaccine-safety/summary.html
+Most severe reactions requiring medical care will be reported so the data on serious reactions is likely accurate.

 As of March 5, 2021, a total of 2,255,174 vaccine doses have been administered in Canada.
 Any adverse events (side effects) have been reported by 1,923 people.
 That’s about 1/1000 vaccinated individuals.

 Are people with ME/CFS more likely to have an adverse reaction from the COVID vaccines?

-ME/CFS is a disease which affects the immune system.
-As I mention in my blog post about the flu vaccine https://www.eleanorsteinmd.ca/blog/search?q=vaccine the immune status of people with ME/CFS is variable.
+ME/CFS is a disease that affects the immune system.
+As I mention in my blog post about the flu vaccine the immune status of people with ME/CFS is variable.
 Many people, especially early in the illness course have overactive immune systems.
 These individuals are likely to have a strong flu-like reaction to any vaccine.
 ME/CFS is often associated with impaired immune function especially of NK cells and T cells.
 These are not the primary targets of vaccines but nevertheless, these individuals may have a less effective immune response to vaccines.
-Since the immune testing to see which of these groups you may fall into is not available, your best predictor of response to the COVID vaccine may be response to previous vaccines you have taken like the flu vaccine.
-ME expert Dr. Nancy Klimas warns people with ME/CFS to expect to be harder hit by the vaccine that others due to immune activation She has recommendations of supplements which may ease the reaction severity especially for people with MCAS.
+Since the immune testing to see which of these groups you may fall into is not available, your best predictor of response to the COVID vaccine may be a response to previous vaccines you have taken like the flu vaccine.
+ME expert Dr. Nancy Klimas warns people with ME/CFS to expect to be harder hit by the vaccine than others due to immune activation She has recommendations of supplements that may ease the reaction severity especially for people with MCAS.

 Cort Johnson’s Health Rising blog survey has been collecting information about the vaccine experience of people with ME/CFS and FM.
 When you get vaccinated please consider adding your experience to the growing database

 Here is what Cort's followers report.
 Most people tolerate the first Pfizer/Moderna vaccination shots easily with about 2/3rds reporting mild or non-existent symptoms.
 Many more people reported experiencing more severe symptoms with the AstraZeneca vaccine (47% reported moderate symptoms and 31% reported severe symptoms).
 Seventy-plus percent of people report being fully recovered from the first injection of these three vaccines within a week.